pascal-fb-martin/housebuild/README.md

 The houseinstall script simplifies building a complete system by automating the installation of all required components.

+The tool must be run from the directory where the git repositories are to be created (including itself).
+If it is used for update later on, it must be run from the same directory.

 As a bootstrap step, it must itself be installed manually:
 ```
 git clone https://github.com/pascal-fb-martin/housebuild.git